barnacl437/Barnacl437/README.md

 ```wikitext
 {{#babel:vi-N|en-3|eo-0|zh-0|tok-1|ja-0}}
 ```
 talking wikipedia...
-[User:Nguyentrongphu](https://vi.wikipedia.org/wiki/Th%C3%A0nh_vi%C3%AAn:Nguyentrongphu), being a burocrat admin at WP-vi, banned me from editing on WP-vi (Vietnamese Wikipedia project).
+[User:Nguyentrongphu](https://vi.wikipedia.org/wiki/Th%C3%A0nh_vi%C3%AAn:Nguyentrongphu), being a burocratic admin at WP-vi, banned me from editing on WP-vi (Vietnamese Wikipedia project).
 In turn, he was also banned for allegedly using sockpuppet accounts.
 But my ban would never be lifted.
 I need a justice.
 And I'm fighting for it.

 ## licence usage
 I mostly use [WTFPL](https://en.wikipedia.org/wiki/WTFPL) or no licence on my projects.
 They are mostly for fun perhaps, so the licence should be also fun and short af xddd